Starcounter-Jack/JSON-Patch/README.md

 JSON-Patch
 ==========

-A leaner and meaner implementation of JSON Patch.
+A leaner and meaner implementation of JSON-Patch.
 Small footprint.
 High performance.

 **NEW!** Dual directions!
 Supports both applying patches and generating patches.